Maral Yazarloo: Biking

 Her first bike was a Harley Davidson 48 and then the Harley Nightrod Special.

-She is the first woman to own Ducati & BMW GS motorcycles in India, was the HOG (Harley Owners Group) Officer (2015) and the Vice President of the Ducati Club (2016).
+She was the first woman to own Ducati & BMW GS motorcycles in India, was the HOG (Harley Owners Group) Officer (2015) and the Vice President of the Ducati Club (2016).
 She started the riding group ‘Ladies of Harley’ and is the founder of the first-ever Ladies Super Bike Club ‘Lady Riders of India’.

 Solo World Biking Tour – 'Ride To Be One'

 In March 2017, Yazarloo-Pattrick commenced a solo world biking tour across the seven continents with no backup or team.

 The ride started from India and through 18 consecutive months, Yazarloo covered 64 countries and traversed over 110,000 km.
-This solo bike ride is set to break stereotypes and create the world record for women bikers in Asia and Middle East.
+This solo bike ride was set to break stereotypes and create the world record for women bikers in Asia and Middle East.

-Yazarloo is campaigning for Iranian women to get permission and licences to ride motorbikes.
+Yazarloo has been campaigning for Iranian women to get permission and licenses to ride motorbikes.
 She is also an advocate for awareness about rape and domestic violence on women.